Design of a Quantum-Repeater using Quantum-Circuits and benchmarking its performance on an IBM Quantum-Computer: Quantum Repeater

 \subsubsection{Deutsch's Protocol}

 Bennett's protocol suffers from 2 major drawbacks.
-For it to work, the initial state must be of the Werner form.
-Secondly, it takes many rounds of purification to obtain a Werner state with fidelity above 99\% when one starts with low fidelity pairs (e.g., $F$ = 85\%).
-Deutsch et al. \cite{deutsch1996quantum} addressed these issues by modifying Bennett's protocol.
+For it to work, firstly, the initial state must be of the Werner form.
+Secondly, it takes many rounds of purification to obtain a Werner state with a fidelity above 99\% when one starts with a set of low fidelity pairs (e.g., $F$ = 85\%).
+Deutsch \etal \cite{deutsch1996quantum} addressed these issues by modifying Bennett's protocol.

 The state of a two-level quantum system may be represented as a unit-vector in a 3-dimensional space.
 This is called the Bloch Vector of the state, and, the sphere on which it resides is called the Bloch Sphere.
-The unitary operation $R_x(\theta)$ represents rotating the Bloch Vector w.r.t. the $x$-axis by an angle $\theta$.
+The unitary operation $R_x(\theta)$ represents rotating the Bloch Vector with respect to the $x$-axis by an angle $\theta$.
 In matrix notation, it is expressed as,

 Deutsch et al. proposed that, before applying the CNOT Gate, Alice should perform a rotation $R_x(\pi/2)$ on her qubits, and, Bob should perform the inverse rotation $R_x(-\pi/2)$.
 All the other operations may be performed as in Benett's Algorithm.
 This procedure results in a theoretical increase in fidelity of about 100 times more than that of Bennett's.
 Moreover, the initial states of the Bell-Pairs need not be of the Werner form. \\